 The fields identified as regional economic drivers for the region of Yugoiztochen include a) renewables, b) pastures and cultivation, c) tourism and recreation, and d) forestry.
-Yugoiztochen exhibits high solar availability (above EU average), making the conversion of former mine sites for the production of solar energy an attractive and viable option.
-Yugoiztochen can also benefit from high temperatures
+Yugoiztochen exhibits high solar availability (15.39%), making the conversion of former mine sites for the production of solar energy an attractive and viable option.
+Yugoiztochen can also benefit from high temperatures geothermal resources in mine sites and abundant water resources (where relevant) to engage in geothermal and hydro power production.
+Tourism is considered as one of Yugoiztochen's main opportunities for development as the region offers various attractive features in terms of both natural and cultural resources.
+The region's natural resources include fossil sites, aquatic ecosystems as well as coastal areas of great aesthetic value while its cultural resources include archaeological sites, historical structures and museums and sites of ethnographic interest as well as wine routes.
+Thus, the withdrawal from coal driven activities and the consequent reclamation and restoration efforts will contribute to unleashing the region's full potential in the sector of tourism.